panpanfei/Bringing-a-Blurry-Frame-Alive-at-High-Frame-Rate-with-an-Event-Camera/ReadMe.txt

 ----------------
 IMPORTANT NOTE
 ----------------
-1. Sometimes， for pursuing better result when using your own dataset, please try with slightly changed parameters.
+1. For pursuing better result when using your own dataset, please try with slightly changed parameters.
+   (e.g.  't_shift', 'v_length' and 'lambda')
    Make sure that there have enough events during each time interval (interval here means the time between the neighbouring frames in our reconstructed video).
-   (especially the time shift and \lambda)

 2. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au